bagisto/bagisto-docs/create_package.md

 To load routes, you can also use ‘loadRoutesFrom’ method.

-2. For views: Create a ‘Resources’ folder inside ‘src’ folder of package.
-Inside ‘Resources’ folder create a folder name as ‘views’.
-Now, in the ‘views’ folder, we can create a views for the package.
+2. For views: Create a ‘Resources’ folder inside ‘src’ folder of the package.
+Inside the ‘Resources’ folder create a folder name as ‘views’.
+Now, in the ‘views’ folder, we can create a view for the package.

 Right now, we are going to create a folder ‘helloworld’ inside the views.
 In this ‘helloworld’ folder we will create a file name as helloworld.blade.php.

-Now just like route file, we need to register our view folder inside service provider to specify path where views are located.
+Now just like the route file, we need to register our view folder inside the service provider to specify a path where views are located.

 ```php
 public function boot()